 #Step 2: Transmission:

-With the help of the latest technology such as internet, phone, text, or other forms of communication, the information gathered is then conveyed to the healthcare facility.
+With the help of the latest technology such as the internet, phone, text, or other forms of communication, the information gathered is then conveyed to the healthcare facility.

 #Step 3: Evaluation:

-After transmission of data, internal algorithmic software and healthcare professionals will observe the data and specify any areas of concern.
+After transmission of data, internal algorithmic software and healthcare software development professionals will observe the data and specify any areas of concern.
 Information concerning these will be sent back to the patient or the patient’s healthcare team.

 #Step 4: Notification: